icerpc/icerpc-docs/pages/slice/language-reference/index.md

 ```

 Additionally, some rules consist of zero symbols, meaning that they match exactly nothing.
-For the sake of readability, this specification explicitly states that they match `EMPTY`.
+For the sake of readability, we explicitly state that they match `EMPTY`.
 It is important to note that `EMPTY` is **not** a symbol, but a placeholder for the absence of symbols.